mndrix/prolog_library_ideas/web-framework.md

 ```

 Or maybe the backtracking on these hooks generates multiple values for a given key in the `Header` part of the request.
 A consumer can say `get_header(foo, Val), float(Val)` to indicate that they want a floating point representation of that header.

+## Routing

+An essential part of web service programming is routing inbound requests to the piece of code that should handle that request.
+Comments above hint at this idea but I need to specify it in more detail.
+Fundamentally, this is a predicate mapping a request value to a closure handling that request.

+Consider ideas from `pack(arouter)` which addresses this same problem.